 You should know that weighing your cat periodically (weekly preferably) is an important practice.
 The weight of your cat is a valuable record that must be kept.
 It is easy to tell when the cat is sick when a good record of the weight is known.
 The need to give the cat more food or less food or treats can be recommended using the available record.

 Now that your cat has hit 10 months, you should start thinking about how much he or she weighs.
-It’s important to keep track of your kitty’s weight so that you can make sure they’re staying healthy. before that, it is imperative you know some factors that influence the weight of your 10 months old cat.
-This article will make you understand these factors and the ideal weight of a 10 months old cat.
+It’s important to keep track of your kitty’s weight so that you can make sure they’re staying healthy. before that, it is imperative you know some factors that influence the weight of your 10-month-old cat.
+This article will help you understand these factors and the ideal weight of a 10-month-old cat.

 Behavior and Personality of a 10-Month-Old Cat

 The 10-month-old cat is a fun, energetic, and playful kitty.
 They are very active, love to play and explore, and can be very affectionate and loving toward their owners.
 They are not as needy as some other breeds of cats and can be left alone for long periods of time without getting bored or lonely.

 Cats are naturally curious, so it’s important to keep your 10-month-old cat’s environment safe and free of hazards.
 The breed of your cat will influence its personality, but all kittens have some similar traits.
 For example, they like to explore and climb on things—even if it’s something that could hurt them if they fall off (like a piano).